mitrarokni2019/AI_Practices/README.md

 The purpose of these practices was to evalute and compare huristic optimization method with neural network method(ANN)

 **********************************************
-file #1 -   Gradient Descent Optimization &  Auto-Differentiation
+#1   -Gradient Descent Optimization &  Auto-Differentiation
 - Task B-  Gradient Descent: Numpy/Manual Calculations.
 - Task C-  Gradients using difference finite difference ratios.
 - Task D-  Auto-differentiation with TensorFlow2.